namalkanti/obstruction-removal-frozen/README.md

 The frozen model is [here](https://drive.google.com/file/d/1zB0W0aMzey2tCI8SX3jKJrFAeTWdO6ga/view?usp=sharing).
 The test file expects the file to be in the top level, but this can be edited.

+Using this frozen model requires A LOT of RAM (20+GB).
+But it can be run on the CPU in a reasonable amount of time (~10 mins).